-The centre can only permit a person to collect your child if they have written permission from you (Which can be in the form of an email).The centres hours of operation relate directly to the terms of the licence and insurance policies.
-Therefore caring for children outside normal hours means that we may be in breach of the Child Care Regulations, which is a serious offence.
+The centre’s hours of operation relate directly to the terms of the licence and insurance policies.
+Therefore caring for children outside normal operation hours means that we may be in breach of the Child Care Regulations, which is a serious offence.